feryadialoi/feryadialoi/README.md

 You know I'm something of a Software Engineer myself

-* 🌍  I'm based in Pontianak, Indonesia
+* 🌍  I'm based in Kalimantan Barat, Indonesia
 * ✉️  You can contact me at [feryadialoi@gmail.com](mailto:feryadialoi@gmail.com)
 * 🚀  I'm currently working on [Clever](http://feryadialoi.github.io/clever) my video on demand service
 * 🧠  I'm learning and doing Java, Golang, TypeScript and Rust